 The One Folder You Need to Have

-When I was a development intern in college, one of my mentors brought me a plain manila folder that she called an "Atta Girl" folder.
-She said it was for keeping track of the notes and accolades I received and that I should look back through the folder on tough days.
-I wasn't quite sure what all of that meant at the time, but I trusted her wisdom and dutifully took the folder back to school with me when I returned.
-This folder has been incredibly important as I have progressed throughout my career.
+When I was a development intern in college, a mentor brought me a plain manila folder that she called an "Atta Girl" folder.
+She said it was for keeping track of the notes and accolades I received, and I should look back through the folder on tough days.
+Though unsure what all of that meant, I trusted her wisdom and dutifully took the folder.
+It has been incredibly important as I have progressed throughout my career.

-Over time, I have created an email folder and a paper folder.
+Over time, I have created email and paper versions.
 In the folders are my formal offer letter for my first job in fundraising, the envelope from the first 7-figure gift I closed, notes from bosses recognizing my efforts and cards from colleagues cheering me on, among other things.

-There have been days when I have made mistakes, been rejected, missed a goal.
-On those days it is easy to forget the many things you have accomplished and how you have helped others.
+On the days you make a mistake or get rejected, it is easy to forget the many things you have accomplished and how you have helped others.
 The simple act of reviewing the folder and re-reading the notes provides you with the reinforcement to keep going, try again, learn from the experience and refocus on the big picture.
 Often it just takes knowing that the folder exists to motivate me.

 In the last several years, an incredible thing has happened, I started getting notes from direct reports and staff I mentor/sponsor.
-These are the letters I cherish the most, the ones that remind me of why I choose to lead every day -- the gift of helping others to achieve what they weren't sure was possible.
+These are the letters I cherish the most, the ones that remind me of why I choose to lead every day—the gift of helping others to achieve what they didn’t think possible.

 If you don't already have a folder, I encourage you to start one.
 Remind yourself that you add value through the work you do and the person you are.
 Right after you get yourself organized with your new folder, go write a note for someone else's.